-1 2 3 4

-Name of Mutual Fund (from the above table) Name of Significant Holding of the Mutual Fund Amount of Mutual Fund's Book/Adjusted Carrying Value Attributable to Holding Date of Valuation
+1 Name of Mutual Fund (from above table) 2 Name of Significant Holding of the Mutual Fund 3 Amount of Mutual Fund's Book/Adjusted Carrying Value Attributable to the Holdings 4 Date of Valuation N/A 0

-n/a 0

 30. Provide the following information for all short-term and long-term bonds and all preferred stocks.
 Do not substitute amortized value or statement value for fair value.